What every best Air Conditioners has:

 If you are trying to cool a kitchen of any size, an area that receives full sun, or a room that's larger than 300 square feet (which is about 15 feet by 20 feet), you need the power of a large in-wall or window air conditioner.
 That means a minimum rating of 9,000 BTU, a beefy compressor that blasts a sufficient amount of icy air and a fan that can circulate it through the entire space.
 Be careful stepping up too much, however, a unit more powerful than 12,000 BTU will require a 230-volt outlet, which means you'll probably need to call an electrician.

-Among air conditioners in this size category, we found the best consensus among experts for the LG LW1216ER (Est. $350).
-This Energy-Star Qualified, 12,000 BTU unit is about as powerful an air conditioner as you can find that will run on 115V AC and not require a dedicated 230-volt line, and it can handle a room of up to 550 square feet.
+Among air conditioners in this size category, we found the best feedback for the LG LW1216ER (Est. $350).
+This Energy-Star qualified, 12,000 BTU unit is about as powerful an air conditioner as you can find that will run on 115V AC and not require a dedicated 220-volt line, and it can handle a room of up to 550 square feet.
 The small remote control lacks a display, but is otherwise full-featured and lets you control all functions, including temperature settings, from across the room.

 Finding an in-wall air conditioner to recommend proved to be a tall order.
-We couldn't find a reputable expert review of any current model, and even user reviews are largely hard to come by.
-That said, we did see higher than average feedback, and higher than average ratings, for the Koldfront WTC12001W (Est. $520).
-This 12,000 BTU air conditioner is designed to exclusively mount through the wall and cannot be installed in a window.
-It has an EER of 9.5 so it is not Energy Star Certified.
-It can cool rooms up to 550 square feet and is a dual-function unit that can also heat a room of up to 450 square feet.
-Owners say it's easy to install, but, unless you already have a dedicated 220-volt outlet, you'll need to hire an electrician to install a new line.
+We couldn't find a reputable expert review of any current model, and even user reviews are hard to come by.
+That said, we did see excellent feedback for the LG LT1216CER (Est. $550).
+This 11,800 BTU air conditioner is designed to exclusively mount through the wall and cannot be installed in a window.
+It has a CEER of 10.5 so it meets Energy Star criteria for through- the-wall units (without louvered sides).